iXAtom - Inertial Guidance and Navigation using Cold Atoms

-We recently acquired a three-axis rotation table, which allows us to tilt the experiment.
-This table will enable us to perform sequential multi-axis measurements in different orientations, test various systematic effects, and take steps toward trully mobile implementations of the prototype.
+We use a three-axis rotation table to tilt the experiment.
+This table enables us to perform sequential multi-axis measurements in different orientations, test various systematic effects, and take steps toward trully mobile implementations of the prototype.

 The Kalman filter is a robust predictor-corrector algorithm commonly used in data fusion applications, such as inertial navigation.
 We have developed a Kalman filter for atom interferometry which is capable of tracking the complete interference fringe (phase, offset, contrast) as they vary in time.
 Additionally, we implemented a hybridization scheme between classical and quantum sensors that is capable of operating even while in motion.